adeola2310/waether-app/README.md

 * Avoided NaN for dates in (AM/PM and YYYY/MM/DD) format in safari browser by adding 'T'; parsing from string

 ## **Features**
-* Funtions for Convering dates in AM/PM and yyyy-mm-dd formats were written without using any library
+* Funtions for Convering dates in AM/PM and yyyy/mm/dd formats were written without using any library
 * Material ui was used in styling the weather cards and button and material icons for icons
 * User can get tempatures for a given country Munich in this case
 * Refresh button to update data